weiwenhuaming411/MyNotes/README.md

-"patience is key in life。"
+"Patience is key in life。"